Ashley Walters: Acting career

 For the BBC Learning project "Off By Heart Shakespeare", Walters delivered one of Shakespeare's best known speeches — "But soft, what light through yonder window breaks?" from Romeo and Juliet.
 In October 2011, Walters starred in the Arjun Rose slasher Demons Never Die.
 From 2011, he played Dushane in Channel 4's four-part drama Top Boy.

 In February 2012, he played Chris in the BBC drama Inside Men.
 He managed to get in trouble with the producers on the first day of filming the Doctor Who episode "Journey to the Centre of the TARDIS", when he tweeted a picture of himself in his costume in his trailer with the word "space".
 The picture was immediately removed.
 In 2013, Walters reprised his role as main character Dushane in the second series of Top Boy.
 In 2017, Walters received the British Urban Film Festival (BUFF) honorary award for 25 years of outstanding contribution to film and television.

-From 2018-2022, Walters co-created and co-starred alongside Noel Clarke in the British police procedural television series, Bulletproof, where he played NCA Officer Ronnie Pike for 3 seasons.
+From 2018 to 2022, Walters co-created and co-starred alongside Noel Clarke in the British police procedural television series, Bulletproof, where he played NCA Officer Ronnie Pike for 3 seasons.
 In 2024, Walters starred in an advertising campaign for PG Tips, directed by Steve McQueen.

 In 2025, Production started on Animol, his feature length directorial debut.
 Later in 2025, he played Detective Inspector Luke Bascombe in the Netflix series Adolescence, where his character was the central figure in two episodes, that were continuously shot in one-hour long uncut segments of filming.
 Waters later admitted that it was the most difficult acting experience he had ever had to undertake.
 For his performance, he was nominated for the 2025 Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.

 Personal life

 Walters has four children with his ex-partner.
 He lives with his wife, Danielle Walters, and their two children in Herne Bay, Kent.
 His wife is an actress featured in Chewing Gum, Top Boy, and EastEnders.
+Walters is a cousin of singer Olivia Dean.

 On 31 March 2014, he was fined £600 after he admitted assaulting a security guard in Aberdeen in September 2013.
 In July 2014, he was fined £1,250 for possession of cannabis at Holyhead, Anglesey.
 In May 2016, Walters was fined £1,000 after admitting to using threatening words and behaviour towards staff at the Hilton Hotel, Islington.
-Walters has said his father's absence while he was growing up contributed to his criminal behaviour.

 Walters is an avid supporter of Arsenal F.C.